daxpai/.github/profile/README.md

 # DaxpAI

 Welcome to DaxpAI!
-We build tools, packages, and frameworks to streamline automation, DevOps, data engineering, and platform development.
+We create next-generation tools, packages, and frameworks for data analytics platforms, automation, and cutting-edge AI solutions.